 What is an appendectomy?

-An appendectomy is a surgical procedure to remove the appendix.
+An appendectomy is a surgical procedure to remove your appendix.
 Appendectomy is the standard surgical treatment for appendicitis, a painful inflammation of the appendix.
 Because an inflamed appendix has the potential to rupture, appendicitis is considered a medical emergency.
 A ruptured appendix can be very dangerous.
-A healthy appendix, on the other hand, doesn’t appear to have any essential function in the digestive system.
+A healthy appendix, on the other hand, doesn’t appear to have any essential function.
 If you have to have your appendix removed, you won’t miss it.

 What is the appendix?

-The appendix is a small, tubular pouch that protrudes from the bottom of your colon, like a little tail.
+Your appendix is a small, tubular pouch that protrudes from the bottom of your colon, like a little tail.
 It’s about the length of your pointer finger.
 It’s located on the lower right side of your abdomen.
 (If you have appendicitis, you’ll feel the painful spot acutely.)
-Scientists don’t know the exact purpose of the appendix.
-There are theories — for example, it may be a place for your body to store certain beneficial gut bacteria.
-However, no one has ever observed any serious consequence from removing it.
+Scientists aren't sure if your appendix serves any purpose at all.
+If it does, it's a small one.
+No one has ever observed any consequence from removing it.

 Why is appendicitis an emergency?

-Because it is so small, the appendix swells quickly with inflammation and doesn’t take much to burst.
-A burst appendix can spread infectious agents throughout the abdominal cavity, leading to peritonitis, an inflammation of the abdominal lining.
-If the infection spreads to your bloodstream, it can lead to sepsis.
-Both peritonitis and sepsis can cause serious illness and even death.
-The appendix can rupture within 36 hours of your first symptoms of appendicitis, so when you seek treatment, time is of the essence.
+Because it's so small, your appendix swells quickly with inflammation and doesn’t take much to burst.
+A burst appendix can spread infectious agents throughout your abdominal cavity, leading to peritonitis (inflammation in your abdominal lining).
+If the infection spreads to your bloodstream, it can lead to sepsis, a serious systemic illness.
+Sepsis can be life-threatening.
+Your appendix can rupture within 36 hours of your first symptoms of appendicitis, so when you seek treatment, time is of the essence.

 Why is the appendix removed?